 The original course content – approximately 40% of the course material – was created in 2016, and given how fast digital media evolves, it’s become quite dated already.

-For example, you’ll still find videos of Tai talking about the “new” iPhone 7, and there’s no mention in the course of GDPR (which is kind of a big deal).
+For example, you’ll still find videos of Tai talking about the “new” iPhone 7, and there’s no mention in the course of GDPR.

 Which, in fairness, is easy enough to do via the private Facebook group.